 I know that successful men like Bill Gates, Richard Branson and Warren Buffett all rely on their “gut feeling” when it comes to making business decisions.

 Albert Einstein referred to intuition as the “highest form of knowing”.

 The Mind is not intuition

 If you’re generally a “mind” oriented person than you may not have a strongly developed intuitive muscle.
 There are many books and programs on how to develop your intuition.
-I took an online course for intuition training by Sonia Choquette so I would recommend her for developing your intuition.
+Back in 2001 I took an online course for intuition training by Sonia Choquette so I would recommend her for developing your intuition.